Office of the Registrar

 Class Attendance

 Students are expected to make every effort to attend all class meetings.
 Attendance standards for individual courses are established in writing by the instructor at the first class session.
 Students unable to attend the first class must contact the instructor ahead of time.
+Students who never attend a class are not automatically dropped from the course.
+Students are responsible for dropping courses and failure to do so will result in a tuition charge for the class and a failing grade.

 Attendance at Final Examinations/Class